 Start thinking about the next set of experiments we will be conducting.
+Read over the description of the Ames test on subsequent pages of this lab manual.
 Using a modified version of the Ames test, we will be testing the mutagenicity of various compounds.
 By next week's laboratory session, bring something (Your Favorite Potential Mutagen - YFPM) you have been curious about or have heard "might cause cancer": tobacco, hair dyes, smoked meats, fried bologna, charcoal, pesticides, insecticides, rat poison, UV light, caffeine, ethidium bromide, mustard, green M&Ms, tailpipe residue, etc. - be creative!
 (Remember most foods have been tested for safety.)
 We will prepare these materials for you so you can test their mutagenicity.